-Natalie is a poet, filmmaker, writer, travel junkie, visual artist, & all around creative juggernaut based in Los Angeles, CA. In life & in art she is drawn to the slightly strange & off-kilter.
+Natalie is a poet, photographer, filmmaker, writer, travel junkie, visual artist, & all around creative juggernaut based in Los Angeles, CA. In life & in art she is drawn to the slightly strange & off-kilter.

 Her literary work seeks to explore the experience of language by investigating its etymological & emotional sources; & blurring the lines between fact, fiction, & memory.
 As an image maker & film/video creator Natalie focuses on putting diverse voices front & center, while exploring a wide range of forms from narrative, to documentary, to experimental.

 Before transitioning behind the camera she was classically trained as an actor & is an alumna of the Andrew Wood Acting Studio & the Beverley Hills Playhouse in Los Angeles; as well as the Royal Academy of Dramatic Arts in London.

 Natalie holds a Certificate in Classical Acting from RADA; a B.A. in Literary Studies/Poetry from Eugene Lang College, The New School for Liberal Arts; & an M.F.A in Hybrid Poetry from California Institute of the Arts.
 Her manuscript, missoula., was recently named a semi-finalist for the Tarpaulin Sky Book Prize, & she was previously a Pushcart Prize nominee.
 She regularly publishes poetry, creative criticism, & prose.
 In February 2019 she completed her poem-a-day project, writing 730 daily poems over a two year period.